OnionIoT/documentation/docs/product-overview/omega2.md

 - Single quick button press – triggers a reboot command.
 - Long button press (10 sec) – triggers a factory reset.

-### MicroSD card slot
+### MicroSD Card Slot

 The MicroSD card slot is only available on the Omega2+ variant.
-It allows for much more storage.
+It allows for extending the available storage.

 The card slot is located on the bottom of the Omega2+.
 To mount a MicroSD card, insert it into the slot, then push it down to secure it.